-It can be argued that any type of flooring can be used in a bathroom—even carpet, even laminate, and yes, even bamboo.
-But the real question is, How much do you want to worry about your floor?
+It can be argued that any type of flooring can be used in a bathroom—even carpet, laminate, and bamboo.
+But the real question is: how much do you want to worry about your floor?

 Still, there is some recent movement toward using bamboo in kitchens and bathrooms, partly due to the design virtues of using an unexpected material.